 You can fund your claim as follows:

-- Legal expenses insurance (which may be attached to your household or car insurance)
+- Legal expenses insurance may also be available (which may be attached to your household or car insurance)

 Our solicitors can discuss funding with you at the FREE first interview.

-At your appointment our solicitors will need to have:
+At your appointment our solicitors will need, if it is possible, to have the following information:

 - Details of your full name, address, date of birth, National Insurance number and marital status